Obagi Skin Lightening Complex

 FOR EXTERNAL USE ONLY

-Obagi Skin Lightening Complex Description
+Each gram of Skin Lightening Complex contains:

 Hydroquinone is 1,4-benzenediol.
 The drug is freely soluble in water and in alcohol.
 Chemically, hydroquinone is designated as p-dihydroxybenzene; the empirical formula is C6H6O2; the molecular weight is 110.11 g/mol.
-The chemical structure is the diagram to the right.
+The chemical structure is in the diagram to the right.

-Topical application of hydroquinone produces a reversible depigmentation of the skin by inhibition of the enzymatic oxidation of tyrosine to 3, 4-dihydroxyphenylalanine (dopa) and suppression of other melanocyte metabolic processes.
+Topical application of hydroquinone produces a reversible depigmentation of the skin by inhibition of the enzymatic oxidation of tyrosine to 3, 4-dihydroxyphenylalanine (DOPA) and suppression of other melanocyte metabolic processes.

 Exposure to sunlight or ultraviolet light will cause repigmentation of the bleached areas, which may be prevented by the use of sunblocking agents or sunscreen agents.